dw2744/Advanced-Technology-Trend/README.md

 Step 2: Check the charts on the Trend page.

    	Tips: If you need the latest data, make sure the Scanning page is scanning successfully.

+**About the DropBox**

+Since Shinyappio does not have the ability to store data, Dropbox is an optional but unstable storage option.
+Dropbox requires Shinyapp to authenticate your account in real time, and can't completely automate the authentication process.

+If you need to use this tool for a long time, you are advised to use Rstudio to run the code and connect to your personal Dropbox account locally.
+Connecting (or not connecting) to Dropbox and generating files in the cloud (local) would be better.